dylanbc1/IPS/README.md

-MADE BY: Dylan Bermudez Cardona | Victor Manuel Garzon Meneses | Luis Charria Meneses.
+## MADE BY: Dylan Bermudez Cardona | Victor Manuel Garzon Meneses | Luis Charria Meneses.

-PROBLEM CONTEXT:
+# PROBLEM

 The project was elaborated with the purpose of allows managing the the entry and exit of patients of two laboratories (Hematology and General Purpose).